syncfusion-content/uwp-docs/uwp/DataGrid/Styles-and-Templates.md

 ---
 layout: post
-title: Styles and Templates in UWP DataGrid control | Syncfusion
+title: Styles and Templates in UWP DataGrid Control | Syncfusion
-description: Learn here all about Styles and Templates support in Syncfusion UWP DataGrid (SfDataGrid) control and more.
+description: Learn here all about styles and templates support in Syncfusion UWP DataGrid control, its elements, and more.
 platform: uwp
 control: SfDataGrid
 documentation: ug